Prime Minister To Visit Diamer Basha Dam Next Week To Review Construction Work - UrduPoint

 Prime Minister To Visit Diamer Basha Dam Next Week To Review Construction Work

-Prime Minister Imran Khan will visit strategically important Diamer Basha Dam Project next week to review construction activities, as work on the project has commenced in the wake of swift mobilization of the Contractor to the site
+Prime Minister Imran Khan will visit strategically important Diamer Basha Dam Project next week to review construction activities, as work on the project has commenced in the wake of swift mobilization of the Contractor to the site, according to spokesman of WAPDA (Water and Power Development Authority) here Saturday

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Jul, 2020 ) :Prime Minister Imran Khan will visit strategically important Diamer Basha Dam Project next week to review construction activities, as work on the project has commenced in the wake of swift mobilization of the Contractor to the site.
+LAHORE, (UrduPoint / Pakistan Point News - 11th Jul, 2020 ) :Prime Minister Imran Khan will visit strategically important Diamer Basha Dam Project next week to review construction activities, as work on the project has commenced in the wake of swift mobilization of the Contractor to the site, according to spokesman of WAPDA (Water and Power Development Authority) here Saturday.

-Diamer Basha Dam was marred with delay of decades due to various contributing factors.
-However, the incumbent government realigned the project while prioritizing the water and hydropower sectors in its development strategy, according to a WAPDA press release issued on Saturday.

 The project has three core objectives namely water storage for agriculture, flood mitigation and hydel power generation.